ABET Accreditation Evaluation Is an 18-Month, Five-Step Process.

 Every RFE must be accompanied by one official transcript from a recent program graduate.

-For programs located outside of the U.S., the RFE must also be accompanied by the Request for Approval (RFA) form and all required certified/official translations.
+For programs located outside of the U.S., the RFE must also be accompanied by the Request for Acknowledgement (RFA) form and all required certified/official translations.

 The On-Site Visit